The Plasma Process

-Thermal Atmospheric Plasma is created by combining reactive gas molecules and an electric field.
+Atmospheric plasma is created by combining reactive gas molecules and an electric field.
 This system uses one or more high voltage electrodes which charge the surrounding blown gas molecules, resulting in a highly ionized field that is forced onto the targeted surface.
 This highly ionized air stream creates a thermal property that reacts with the substrate and breaks the existing hydrogen bonds by introducing oxygen which recreates the chemical properties of the surface.
-The atmospheric plasma or in air plasma process causes an intensified reaction with the material resulting in better wettability, stronger bonding traits and eliminates the possibility for unwanted backside treatment.
+The atmospheric plasma (or in air plasma) process causes an intensified reaction with the material resulting in better wettability, stronger bonding traits, micro cleaned surfaces and eliminates the possibility for unwanted backside treatment.

 Surface activation can be measured with a tensiometer which measures the contact angle of a droplet of water.
 A Dyne Solution Test Kit is another useful way to evaluate surface wettability.

 Because atmospheric plasma is potential-free, one important advantage is that plasma treatment can be incorporated into conductive, semi-conductive as well as non-conductive applications.

 Plasma is effective for cleaning surfaces by removing impurities, contaminants, residue, and organic compounds.
 Sometimes this process is called micro cleaning or etching and provides another important aspect in improving adhesion.
 What’s more, surface activation by plasma treatment is exceedingly fast, effective, economical and environmentally safe.